 Despite the fact that our stock performance outperformed our peer group during this period, Mr. Thero's cash compensation lagged behind the targeted 50th percentile of the Company's peer group set by the Remuneration Committee.
 Specifically, during 2015, Mr. Thero's base compensation of \$520,000 per year was at approximately the 25th percentile of other CEOs in our peer group.
 Mr. Thero's target bonus potential of 65% was positioned at approximately the 50th percentile for our peer group.
 In addition, Mr. Thero's bonus potential has been directly tied to achievement of pre-defined corporate goals for the applicable year, with no consideration given to individual performance goals.
 Specifically, in 2015, the Remuneration Committee determined that the Company's pre-defined corporate goals were achieved at the 98% level.
-In recognition of the exceptional performance of our executive officers, including Mr. Thero, during 2015 in achieving these predefined corporate goals and for achievement of value-adding goals that exceeded the pre-defined goals, as provided for in the Company's management incentive compensation plan, the Remuneration Committee elected, in its discretion, to adjust the deemed achievement of the corporate goals from 98% to 108% for purposes of setting bonus compensation for the executive team.
-However, no such discretionary element was awarded to Mr. Thero for purposes of setting his bonus compensation for the year.
+In recognition of the exceptional performance of our executive officers, including Mr. Thero, during 2015 in achieving these pre-defined corporate goals and for achievement of value-adding goals that exceeded the pre-defined goals, as provided for in the Company's management incentive compensation plan, the Remuneration Committee elected, in its discretion, to adjust the deemed achievement of the corporate goals from 98% to 108% for purposes of setting bonus compensation for the year.
 Thus, Mr. Thero's bonus award remained linked to the pre-defined corporate goals at 100% rather than 108% of target.
 For 2014, Mr. Thero was awarded 75% of his bonus target based on achievement of corporate goals.
 For 2013, Mr. Thero was awarded no bonus following the failure of the FDA to approve the ANCHOR indication, a key goal for that year.
 The Remuneration Committee believes that Mr. Thero's cash compensation is strongly aligned with corporate performance and the interests of our shareholders.